ElektraInitiative/libelektra/src/plugins/regexstore/README.md

 The name of these config keys (with .../regexsore/ stripped of) will be used to build up the names of the keys:
 - #[0-9] will be replaced what the regex matched
+- If no or the wrong placeholder occurs in the name, the keys will overwrite themselves, the last wins then.

 The value of the config key is as follows:
 - the first three letters need to be '#[0-9 '.